Guidelines For Word Documents, Powerpoint Presentations, And

 Use A Template For Powerpoint Presentations: Be Consistent

-create a "formatted template" before you add content.
+use or create a "formatted template" before you add content.
 This means

-that you can copy
+that you should copy

 over and over again blank slides that include basic formatting